 - Decreased appetite

 These are not all the possible side effects of Enhertu.
-Patients should talk to their doctor about what to expect with treatment with Enhertu.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Enhertu.

 Things to know about Enhertu